jax-ml/jax/docs/profiling.md

    You can also use the `memory_viewer`, `op_profile`, and `graph_viewer`
    tools.<br /><br />

-### Concurrent kernel tracing on GPU

-By default, traces are captured on GPU in a mode that prevents CUDA kernels from running concurrently.
-This allows for more accurate kernel timings, but removes any concurrency between streams (for example, between compute and communication).
-To enable concurrent kernel tracing, set the environment variable `TF_GPU_CUPTI_FORCE_CONCURRENT_KERNEL=1` when launching the JAX program.

 ### Adding custom trace events

 By default, the events in the trace viewer are mostly low-level internal JAX